cloudera-labs/cdp-tf-quickstarts/README.md

 terraform apply
 ```

+> ⏱️ Typically, deployment will take about 60 minutes.

 Once the creation of the CDP environment and data lake starts, you can follow the deployment process on the CDP Management Console from your browser in ( [https://cdp.cloudera.com/](https://cdp.cloudera.com/) ).
 After it completes, you can add CDP  [Data Hubs and Data Services](https://docs.cloudera.com/cdp-public-cloud/cloud/overview/topics/cdp-services.html) to your newly deployed environment from the Management Console UI or using the CLI.

 ### Clean up the CDP environment and infrastructure